CCBR/LOGAN/README.md

 ## Dependencies
 **Requires:** `singularity>=3.5`  `nextflow>=22.10.2`

 [singularity](https://singularity.lbl.gov/all-releases) must be installed on the target system.
 Snakemake orchestrates the execution of each step in the pipeline.
 To guarantee the highest level of reproducibility, each step relies on versioned images from [DockerHub](https://hub.docker.com/orgs/nciccbr/repositories).
-Snakemake uses singaularity to pull these images onto the local filesystem prior to job execution, and as so, snakemake and singularity are the only two dependencies.
+Nextflow uses singularity to pull these images onto the local filesystem prior to job execution, and as so, nextflow and singularity are the only two dependencies.

 ## Installation
 Please clone this repository to your local filesystem using the following command: